-- D. Standardized Equipment Program. - 1) Ensures all diving equipment follows maintenance schedule protocols. - 2) Keeps NDC apprised of changes to unit roster. - Tracks SEP equipment and ensures gear is returned to NDC when no longer needed. - Verifies accuracy of annual SEP assessment charges for assigned divers (if needed). - 5) Helps facilitate collection of SEP fees by ensuring a local budget office has the accounting codes from divers' supervisors (if needed). - 2.8.3 Qualifications. - A. Current or former NOAA authorized diver. - B. Completes the NOAA DM training program within twelve (12) months of becoming UDS. - C. Minimum of five (5) years of experience in diving. - D. Demonstrated ability to conduct operational training and skills evaluation checkout dive. - E. Currently certified in CPR, including adult AED, first aid, oxygen administration, and is knowledgeable in dive accident management.
+- D. Standardized Equipment Program. - 1) Ensures all diving equipment follows maintenance schedule protocols. - 2) Keeps NDC apprised of changes to unit roster. - Tracks SEP equipment and ensures gear is returned to NDC when no longer needed. - 4) Verifies accuracy of annual SEP assessment charges for assigned divers (if needed).

+- A. Current or former NOAA authorized diver. - B. Completes the NOAA DM training program within twelve (12) months of becoming UDS, if not already certified as a NOAA DM. - C. Minimum of five (5) years of experience in diving. - D. Demonstrated ability to conduct operational training and skills evaluation checkout dive. - E. Currently certified in CPR, including adult AED, first aid, oxygen administration, and is knowledgeable in dive accident management.